Tommaso Petto

 Killer:

-During an investigation in August, 1904, into a kidnapping case that involved Vito Laduca a witness claimed claimed he had seen a man waiting for Laduca on two occasions, the description matched that of Tommaso Petto.
+During a 1904 investigation into a kidnapping case that involved Vito Laduca, a witness claimed he had seen a man waiting for Laduca on two occasions, the description was reported to have matched that of Tommaso Petto.

-It is thought that Petto moved from New York to Pennsylvania, when he was subsequently stabbed outside his home in Wilkesbarre, he was found with 62 wounds.
+It is thought that Petto later moved from New York to Pennsylvania, where he was subsequently killed outside his home in Wilkesbarre.